crueter/CPMUtil/README.md

 # CPMUtil

 CPMUtil is a high-performance wrapper around [CMake Package Manager](https://github.com/cpm-cmake/CPM.cmake).
-It aims to reduce boilerplate, add useful utility functions and tooling to make dependency management a piece of cake.
+It aims to reduce boilerplate and add useful utility functions and tooling to make dependency management a piece of cake.

 ## Abstract